petarmaksimov/microsvcconfiguration/README.md

 This is a config server for MServices application!
+Adding external configuration for pods!